netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

       -
       - URL to which to redirect traffic if the virtual server becomes unavailable.

         WARNING!
-Make sure that the domain in the URL does not match the domain specified for a content switching policy.
+Make sure that the domain in the URL does not match the domain specified for a content policy.
 If it does, requests are continuously redirected to the unavailable virtual server.

         Minimum length =  1
+    * - redirurlflags

+        *(bool)*
+      -
+      - The redirect URL to be unset.
+    * - resrule

+        *(str)*
+      -
+      - Expression specifying which part of a server's response to use for creating rule based persistence (persistence type RULE).
+Can be either an expression or the name of a named expression.

+        Example:

+        HTTP.RES.HEADER(\"setcookie\").VALUE(0).TYPECAST_NVLIST_T('=',';').VALUE(\"server1\").
+    * - retainconnectionsoncluster

+        *(bool)*
+      -
+      - This option enables you to retain existing connections on a node joining a Cluster system or when a is being configured for passive timeout.
+By default, this option is disabled.
     * - rhistate

         *(str)*